+353-1-416-8900REST OF WORLD

 WHY SHOULD YOU BUY THIS RESEARCH?

-• Market size available in the investment area, power capacity, and the Iceland colocation market revenue.
+• Market size available in the investment, area, power capacity, and Iceland colocation market revenue.

 • Data center investments in the area (square feet) and power capacity (MW) across cities in the country.

-• A detailed study of the existing Iceland data center market landscape, an in-depth market analysis, and insightful predictions about the Iceland data center market size during the forecast period.
+• A detailed study of the existing Iceland data center market landscape, an in-depth industry analysis, and insightful predictions about the Iceland data center market size during the forecast period.

 • Snapshot of existing and upcoming third-party data center facilities in Iceland